 Cuomo files formal misconduct complaint against AG James, sex harass investigators

-ALBANY — Former governor Andrew Cuomo is following through on his threat to file a misconduct complaint against Attorney General Letitia James and the independent investigators who probed sexual harassment allegations against him.
+ALBANY, N.Y. — Former Gov. Andrew Cuomo is following through on his threat to file a misconduct complaint against New York Attorney General Letitia James and the independent investigators who probed sexual harassment allegations against him.

 The 48-page complaint accuses James of intentionally mishandling her office’s probe and the bombshell report that concluded Cuomo sexually harassed 11 women, prompting his resignation last year.